 - 250mmol per 70kg of body weight per day (but no more than 300mmol per day) was supplemented as sodium bicarbonate (NaHCO3) during the first or third week

-- blood pressure was measured with an automated oscillometric device (Dinamap, Criticon Inc.) programmed to obtain five readings over a period of five minutes.
+- BP was measured with an automated oscillometric device (Dinamap, Criticon Inc.) programmed to obtain five readings over a period of five minutes.

 - Newman-Keuls test (supplement order)

 - Data are presented as mean and 95% CI.
 The null hypothesis was rejected at P<0.05.

 - Two Na+ loading weeks separated by a Na+ restriction week.

 - Measured daily every four hours (between 6:00 a.m. and 10:00 p.m.) after 10 minutes of supine rest

 - Mean arterial pressure (MAP): The average MAP of Days Five and Six during Na+ restriction was subtracted from the average MAP of Days Five and Six during loading of either NaCl or Na HCO3

 - Salt sensitivity (SS): Defined as an NaCl-induced increase in MAP of at least 5mmHg